21 Things That Happen to Your Body When You Stop Eating Processed Food

 While you may blame your chatty office or rowdy kiddos for your headaches, poor eating habits may be the real culprits.
 "Some people who have terrible migraines might be able to improve the severity and frequency by eating less boxed goods," says Isabel Smith, MS, RD, CDN, and founder of Isabel Smith Nutrition.
 "A lot of the processed foods are actually triggers for migraines."
 Yikes!

-“There are a lot of extra calories in processed foods that are just wasteful,” says Smith.
-Every time you break for a snack or sit down to a meal, it’s an opportunity to fuel and nourish your body.
+"There are a lot of extra calories in processed foods that are just wasteful," says Smith.
+Every time you break for a snack or sit down to a meal, it's an opportunity to fuel and nourish your body.
 Processed foods are often lacking in fiber and nutrients that help fill you up, which can lead to overeating later.
-Opt for whole foods as often as possible to fuel yourself more efficiently, and for more weight loss insights, check out these 40 Ways to Lose Weight in 4 Seconds!
+Opt for whole foods as often as possible to fuel yourself more efficiently.

 Worried about thinning hair?
 Dull hair?
 Loss of hair?
 Whatever your concern is, food can easily be part of the answer to your luscious locks.
 When you consistently opt for processed snacks, you rob your body of things like omega-3 fatty acids, which are important for healthy hair and rarely found in packaged, processed products.
-The healthy fats found in things like walnuts help promote hair strength and sheen, which is why they’re marked a “best” in this exclusive list of Best & Worst Foods for Healthy Hair.
+The healthy fats found in things like walnuts help promote hair strength and sheen.

 Instead of relying on coffee, natural energy will come easier to you when you swap the processed stuff for whole foods.
 "The body spends a lot of time trying to figure out what's what and then breaking down all these foreign, which can zap your energy.
 Since our body is not able to do what it should be doing, there is a lot of energy wasted," says Smith.